-Course Name Media Translation Synabus Number 1 Semester, Year 1st semester Number of Credits 2 Credits Course level 1000 Course Number 027033 Instructor(s) (Institution) KLASSEN MARSHALL DROLET(大学院メディ) ア・コミュニケーション研究院 之) Course Objectives This course will serve as an introduction to the field of translation and localization, identify promising practices in translation and localization in modern popular media, websites, and literature.
-Students who are interested in the process of translation and localization with native proficiency in English OR Japanese and intermediate proficiency in Japanese OR English are welcomed.
+Course Name Media Translation

+Semester, Year 1st semester Number of Credits 2 Credits

+Course level 1000 Course Number 027033

+Instructor(s) (Institution) KLASSEN MARSHALL DROLET(大学院メディ) ア・コミュニケーション研究院 完)

+Course Objectives This course will serve as an introduction to the fie in translation and localization in modern popular in the process of translation and localization with proficiency in Japanese OR English are welcomed media, websites, and literatu native proficiency in Englis re.
+Students who are interested

 Course Goals Students will gain an understanding of linguistic and cultural challenges and approaches to translation and localization, accompanied by scholarly articles and examples from media sources.
 Students will demonstrate the language, linguistic and technical skills needed to effectively translate facts, concepts, and feelings from one language to another.
-Students will observe how language is translated from one language to the other, identify potential problems and complete in-class assignments based on the lecture and class readings.
-Course Schedule Week 1: Introduction & Key Concepts Week 2 - 3: Translation, Localization and Globalization Week 4 - 5: Manga & Anime Week 6 - 7: TV Week 8 - 9: Cinema Week 10 - 11: Digital Entertainment Week 12: Recap/Review Week 13 - 15: Student Presentations & Translation Project Due Homework Students will be expected to complete assignment expected, and students who do not prepare before instructor will give clear directions about expecta readings and/or homework assignments.
-If studen well in homework and exams, and may be unable session seriously in order to get the most out of ou Students will be expected to conduct translations a workshops will occur in class and as homework as class may have trouble compl tions in class, and how to pr ts do not review the materials to gain credit.
-Students ar ir class. eting assignments in-class.
-The epare for the next class, through s, they may not be able to perform the asked to prepare for each class the course objectives.
+Students will observe how language is translated from one language to the other, identify potential problems and complete in class assignments based on the lecture and class readings.

+Course Schedule Week 1: Introduction & Key Concepts Week 2 - 3: Translation, Localization and Globalization Week 4 - 5: Manga & Anime Week 6 - 7: TV Week 8 - 9: Cinema Week 10 - 11: Digital Entertainment Week 12: Recap/Review

+Homework Week 13 - 15: Student Presentations & Translation Project Due Students will be expected to complete assignments in and outside of the classroom.
+Preparation before class is expected, and students who do not prepare before class may have trouble completing assignments in-class.
+The instructor will give clear directions about expectations in class, and how to prepare for the next class, through readings and/or homework assignments.
+If students do not review the materials, they may not be able to perform well in homework and exams, and may be unable to gain credit.
+Students are asked to prepare for each class session seriously in order to get the most out of our class.
+Students will be expected to conduct translations and localizations as part of the course objectives.
 Translation workshops will occur in-class and as homework assignments.
 Students will be expected to be able to translate from either English to Japanese or Japanese to English.
-Language resources will be available for students who need additional support.
-Grading System Grading System Course Credit Requirements: 1.
+Language resources will be available for students who

+Grading System need additional support.
+Grading System Course Credit Requirements: 1.
 Participate in classroom activities, workshops, and complete homework assignments and projects.
 2. Attend 12 out of 15 classes.
-3. Arrive on time for class (If you are late 3 times, it will be counted as 1 absence) Grading: Participation (20%) Homework (30%) Textbooks / Projects (50%) Reading List Websites Website of Laboratory Additional Information
+3. Arrive on time for class (If you are late 3 times, it will be counted as 1 absence) Grading: Participation (20%) Homework (30%) Projects (50%)

+Textbooks /

+Reading List Websites

+Website of

+Laboratory

+Additional

+Information